RVel37/NF-MEI/README.md

 cp /root/data/deepmei_input/HG01879.bam.bai /root/DeepMEI/final_vcf/batch_cdgc/
 ./DeepMEI/DeepMEI -i /root/data/deepmei_input/HG01879.bam -r 38 -w /root/data/ -o HG01879
 ```
-(a better solution if we opt to use this tool would be to fix the bash script and create own docker image.
-The tool has an MIT license so it is fine to do so)
+(a better solution if we opt to use this tool would be to fix the bash script and create own docker image, instead of hardcoding hotfixes in the NF process.
+The tool has an MIT license.)

 --------------------